ireneeming/ireneeming/README.md

 🙋‍♀️Hello guys!
 I'm Minji, Seo.
 Front-End Developer using React.

 The first of my career started as a UI/UX Designer and Web publisher.
-But now I'm Studying React to be a Front-End Developer to make a good service.
+Now I'm Studying React to be a Front-End Developer to make a good service.
 Furthermore, I want to be a PM who create a good service and a good team culture in the future.

 Maybe, some of you guys are wondering why I want to be a FE developer.